BYGGOLDENSTONE/blackhole/GDD.md

 > **Note**: Additional combos (Tempest Blade, Blade Dance) planned for future updates

-## 💀 Death & Ultimate System
+## 💀 Ultimate System

-### Ultimate Mode (100% WP)
+### Ultimate Mode (0% WP)
-When WP reaches 100%, the player enters Ultimate Mode:
+When WP reaches 0%, the player enters Ultimate Mode:
+1. **Critical Timer Starts**: 5 seconds to act
-1. All non-basic abilities become ultimate versions
+2. All non-basic abilities become ultimate versions
-2. Player can use ONE ultimate ability
+3. Player must use ONE ultimate ability before timer expires
-3. The used ability is permanently disabled
+4. The used ability is permanently disabled
-4. WP resets to 0% after use
+5. WP resets to 100% after use (full energy)
-5. Process repeats until death conditions met
+6. If timer expires: Death
+7. Process repeats - each energy depletion trades power for sacrifice

 ### Death Conditions
-1. **Integrity = 0**: Standard combat death
-2. **3 Abilities Lost + 100% WP**: Instant death
-3. **4th time reaching 100% WP**: Death regardless of abilities
+1. **All Abilities Disabled**: Death when no abilities remain (implementation pending)
+2. **Enemy Pressure**: Mindmeld continuously drains WP

 ### Strategic Choices
 - Which abilities to sacrifice?